 With its international headquarters at the Florence Melton Institute of The Hebrew University of Jerusalem and a national office for North America in New York City, the Melton School forms an international network of community-based schools offering adults the opportunity to acquire Jewish literacy in an open, trans-denominational, intellectually stimulating learning environment.

 The Florence Melton School of Jewish Learning is the largest pluralistic adult Jewish education network in the world.
 Founded in 1980 at the initiative of Florence Zacks Melton, a community activist and longtime supporter of Jewish education, the Melton School initially opened with three pilot sites in North America.
-Driven by her vision, there are now 50 Melton Schools throughout the United States, Canada, United Kingdom, Australia and South Africa, attended weekly by 4,000 students.
+Driven by her vision, there are now 50 Melton Schools throughout the United States, Canada, Australia and South Africa, attended weekly by 4,000 students.

 Credit: Shulamit Photo + Video (2019)